sgjsakura/AspNetCore/PagerDemo.md

 // The created IPagedList object, which contains a partial view for the current page, and the paging information. var pagedData = data.ToPagedList(pageSize, pageNumber);
 ```

+**Note:** actually, the content of `IEnumerable<T>` or `IQueryable<T>` may vary if they represent as a unstable source (e.g. the result a query from a database may change when another thread added new data).
+However, the the `ToPagedList` method always creates a static snapshot from the source at the creation time, which means the all the information of the `IPagedList` (including the total page count and the content of current page) never changes after you created it.
+If you want to capture a dynamic reference of the source, please see the next section.

+### Dynamic Data Paging

+For advanced scenes, you may try to track the change of the data source.
+Under such circumstance, you may use `IDynamicPagedList`.
+Another additional feature of this interface is you can change paging settings (page size and page index) even after you created it and receive data in new page.
+In order to use create a dynamic paged list, you may use `ToDynamicPagedList` extension method on either `IEnumerable<T>` or `IQueryable<T>` object.

+### Async Data Paging

+Entity Framework provides some extention method to quey data asynchronously (e.g. `ToArrayAsync`).
+If you would like to take advantage for these async operations, you may add the `Sakura.AspNetCore.PagedList.Async` package into your project, and use `ToPagedListAsync` method to generate `IPagedList` asynchronously.

+**Note:** it is similar with the `ToPageList` method that the async method also creates snapshot for data source.
+Async operation on  dynamic paged lists is currently not supported, since there is no way to set a property value asynchronously.

 ## Paged Data Access

 In MVC Projects, you may pass the paged data source from your controller into your view, and iterates the current pages easily.
 The following code shows the basic way: